Chinese Calendar of the year is presented

 While in each table cell two dates: date of the Chinese Calendar

 - Months in Chinese Calendar: Month big: 30 days; Month small: 29 days.

 - The night of the first day (day 1) of a Chinese calendar Month is the New Moon: an invisible Moon.

 - The night of the day 15 of a Chinese calendar Month is the Full Moon: a round Moon, she is perfect.

-For a bilingual calendar with dates fixed on the Gregorian Calendar,
+This is a bilingual Gregorian + Chinese calendar with dates fixed on the Gregorian Calendar,

-ie, that starts on the January 1st until December 31 of the Gregorian year,
+it includes one whole Gregorian Year, ie, it starts on the January 1st until December 31 of the Gregorian year,

 What is the Chinese Lunar Calendar ?

 It integrates as well the revolution of the Earth around the Sun

 as the movement of the Moon around the Earth.